hvmathur/secureData/README.md

       .
-Namespace path already set to "Harsh\Crypto", feel free to change as per your need, just modify "composer.json"
+Namespace set to "Harsh\Crypto", feel free to change as per your need, just modify "composer.json"